neoid-gem/neoid/README.md

 [![Code Climate](https://codeclimate.com/github/BenMorganIO/neoid.png)](https://codeclimate.com/github/BenMorganIO/neoid)
 [![Build Status](https://secure.travis-ci.org/BenMorganIO/neoid.png)](http://travis-ci.org/BenMorganIO/neoid)

 Make your ActiveRecords stored and searchable on Neo4j graph database, in order to make fast graph queries that MySQL would crawl while doing them.
+Originally by @elado.

 Neoid to Neo4j is like Sunspot to Solr.
 You get the benefits of Neo4j speed while keeping your schema on your plain old RDBMS.